COVID-19 deaths climb in NY; Chris Cuomo tests positive | Times Leader

 Officials say the surge in coronavirus cases has delayed responses to lower-level calls.
 Oren Barzilay, head of the city’s EMS workers union, said some people are waiting up to six hours for help.

-Associated Press writers Larry Neumeister and Marina Villeneuve contributed from New York and Albany, N.Y., respectively.
+Associated Press writers Larry Neumeister and Karen Matthews contributed from New York, Marina Villeneuve, Mary Esch and Hill contributed from Albany, N.Y.